-Seabirds are well monitored species that are an important marine ecosystem component that contributes to overall biodiversity (D1).
+Seabirds are a relatively well monitored group that are an important marine ecosystem component that contributes to overall biodiversity (D1).
 In addition, as top predators, the abundance of birds can also provide some understanding and insight as to how the wider food web is functioning (D4).